weber-cs-org/cs3620-hw01/README.md

 You must write code in the class **Triangle**.
 The class **Triangle** implements from the interface **TriangleInterface**.
 The constructor must be able to:

 * Provide default values for the ADT.
-Default values are to be (3, 4, 5).
+Default values are to be (1, 1, 1).
 * Sets the data to supplied values.
-    * When inputs don't form a triangle set all sides to 0.
+    * When inputs don't form a triangle throw the correct exception.
     * Reference: [https://www.wikihow.com/Determine-if-Three-Side-Lengths-Are-a-Triangle](https://www.wikihow.com/Determine-if-Three-Side-Lengths-Are-a-Triangle)

 The ADT also must include operations that: